 Here’s an example of a mind-map I just did for Influential People!

-See here I can choose to write about Hillary Clinton and how she may have an influence on women and women’s rights in society.
+See here we can choose to write about Hillary Clinton and how she may have an influence on women and women’s rights in society.

 Following this method, you can determine your own research paper topics to write about in a way that’s quick and painless.